 The equivalence point of a titration may be detected visually if there is a color change that accompanies the completion of the reaction.
 Typically, a special dye called an indicator is added to the solution being titrated to provide a color change at or very near the equivalence point.
 Equivalence points may also be detected by measuring a solution property that changes in a predictable way during the course of the titration, such as pH.

 Regardless of the approach taken to detect a titration’s equivalence point, the measured total volume of titrant added is called the end point.
-A properly designed titration typically ensure that the difference between the equivalence point and the end point is negligible.
+A properly designed titration typically ensures that the difference between the equivalence point and the end point is negligible.

 Although any type of chemical reaction may serve as the basis for a titration analysis, precipitation, acid-base, and oxidation-reduction titrations are most common.